-Consolidated Text of the Corporate Bylaws Approved at the Ordinary General Meeting on 28 June 2016 and registered with the Companies Register of Barcelona on 21 October 2016 Art.
-17.- Constitution of the Meeting
+Consolidated Text of the Corporate Bylaws.
+Resulting text approved by the Ordinary General Meeting of 2 June 2020 and registered in the Barcelona Mercantile Registry in July 2020.
+Art.
+17. - Constitution of the Meeting

-1. The Ordinary or Extraordinary General Meeting of Shareholders shall be validly constituted, at the first call, when the shareholders present or represented account for at least fifty percent (50%) of the subscribed capital with the right to vote; and at the second call, the constitution of the Meeting shall be valid when the shareholders present or represented account for at least forty-five percent (45%) of the subscribed capital with the right to vote.
-The foregoing shall not apply to cases in which, pursuant to items on Agenda, it is not legally possible to require a percentage of capital greater than the figure established by the applicable regulations for the valid constitution of the General Meeting of Shareholders.
+1. The Ordinary or Extraordinary General Shareholders' Meeting shall be validly constituted, at the first call, when the shareholders present or represented account for at least fifty percent (50%) of the subscribed capital with the right to vote; and at the second call, the constitution of the Meeting shall be valid when the shareholders present or represented account for at least forty-five percent (45%) of the subscribed capital with the right to vote.
+Exceptions to the foregoing are those cases in which, in accordance with the items included on the Agenda, it is not legally possible to require a higher percentage of capital for the General Meeting to be validly constituted than what is established by the applicable regulations.

-2. Furthermore, the percentages mentioned above shall also apply for the Ordinary and Extraordinary General Meeting of Shareholders to validly approve bond issues that, pursuant to the regulations in force at any time, the General Meeting is responsible for, any increase or reduction in capital, the transformation, merger or division of the Company, the global assignment of assets and liabilities, the suppression or limitation of the first right of refusal on new shares, the transfer of the Company's registered address abroad and, in general, any amendment to the Bylaws.
+2. Likewise, the percentages mentioned in the previous paragraph shall also be those applicable so that the Ordinary and Extraordinary General Meeting can validly resolve on the issue of bonds which, in accordance with the regulations applicable at any given time, are within the powers of the General Meeting, the increase or reduction of capital, the transformation, merger or spin-off of the Company, the general assignment of assets and liabilities, the suppression or removal of the right of first refusal on new shares, the transfer of address abroad and, in general, any modification of the Articles of Association.

-If, to validly adopt an agreement with respect to any, or several, items on the agenda of the General Meeting of Shareholders, pursuant to the applicable legal or statutory regulations, a certain percentage of the capital stock must be in attendance and this percentage is not reached, or the consent of the specific shareholders affected is required and they are not present or represented, the General Meeting of Shareholders shall be limited to discussing and deciding on items on the agenda that do not require the attendance of this percentage of the capital stock or the aforementioned shareholders.
+3. If, to validly adopt an agreement with respect to any, or several, items on the agenda of the General Shareholders' Meeting, pursuant to the applicable legal or statutory regulations, a certain percentage of the capital stock must be in attendance and this percentage is not reached, or the consent of the specific shareholders affected is required and they are not present or represented, the General Shareholders' Meeting shall be limited to discussing and deciding on items on the agenda that do not require the attendance of this percentage of the capital stock or the aforementioned shareholders.